VitorLorencone/MinGal.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://vitorlorencone.github.io/Mingal.jl/)

+# MINGAL

+Minimal Geometric Algebra for computing.

-Check the [documentation](https://vitorlorencone.github.io/Mingal.jl/) for more information on how to use and install.
+Check the [documentation](https://vitorlorencone.github.io/Mingal.jl/) for more information on how to use, install and other possibilities.